ros-gbp/opencv3-release/doc/tutorials/imgproc/pyramids/pyramids.markdown

         -   *Size( tmp.cols*2, tmp.rows\*2 )\* : The destination size.
 Since we are upsampling,
             @ref cv::pyrUp expects a size double than the input image (in this case *tmp*).
     -   **Perform downsampling (after pressing 'd')**
-        @snippet cpp/tutorial_code/ImgProc/Pyramids.cpp pyrdown
+        @code{.cpp}
+        pyrDown( tmp, dst, Size( tmp.cols/2, tmp.rows/2 )
+        @endcode
-        Similarly as with @ref cv::pyrUp , we use the function @ref cv::pyrDown with three arguments:
+        Similarly as with @ref cv::pyrUp , we use the function @ref cv::pyrDown with 03
+        arguments:

         -   *tmp*: The current image, it is initialized with the *src* original image.
         -   *dst*: The destination image (to be shown on screen, supposedly half the input